dbw7/m3-one-click-demo/readmes/m3-deploy.README.md

    ```

 6. Install the ansible-galaxy requirements
-   - Cd into the metal3-demo directory
+   - CD into the metal3-demo directory and install ansible requirements
-   - Install the requirements
    ```
    ansible-galaxy collection install -r requirements.yml
    ```

 7. Create the Network Infra VM
-  - CD back into main directory of the repository
+  - In the main directory of the repository, execute the script to create the network-infra VM
-  - Execute the script
   ```
   ./setup_metal3_network_infra.sh
   ```
+  - You may pass `-vvv` at the end of the script to see the output of the script
+  - The network-infra script must have completed without any errors before creating the core VM in step 8

 8. Create the core VM
   ```
   ./setup_metal3_core.sh
   ```

-9. Log into either VM (These IPs assume you run the previously defined virsh network)
+  - You may pass `-vvv` at the end of the script to see the output

+9. Assuming you are using the networks defined in the `libvirt` directory, you can ssh into each of the VMs using the IPs below
   - Core VM Running Metal3: `ssh metal@192.168.125.99`
   - Network Infra VM Running with public internet access: `ssh metal@192.168.125.100`